LISTEN-moe/browser-extension/README.md

 ### v2016.9.28.1

+- Either Rem or Ram will now be displayed when opening the popup
+- Minor CSS changes
+- Reverted back to polling for info.
+SSE didn't really work out...

+### v2016.9.28.1

 - Commented out a few console.logs
 - Minor CSS changes
 - No longer using setInterval to check for stats.json changes.
 Site is now using SSE.